zekunyan/TTGBingWallPaper/README.md

 * Automate download daily picture from Microsoft Bing.
 * Open source.
 Written in Swift 2.2.

+## Install

+Download the `BingWallPaper.app.zip` from the latest release.
+Unzip it and drap the `BingWallPaper.app` file into your `Applications` folder.

 ## Build

 Written in Swift 2.2.
 Xcode 7.3 and [Carthage](https://github.com/Carthage/Carthage) required.